 There’s nothing magic about January 1.
 But there can be something almost magical about you making a decided change and sticking with it.
 Perhaps the start of a new year is the stimulus you need to begin taking action to work with your spouse to build the marriage you desire, and that God desires for you.

 There are many things you cannot control in life.
-The ongoing Covid-19 pandemic has made us all realize that more than ever.
+The years of the Covid-19 pandemic has made us all realize that more than ever.
 You cannot control your spouse’s behavior or choices.
 And yet who you personally are becoming and the way in which you bring yourself to your marriage will make a difference in your relationship that may be almost hard to believe.

 Among the things Steven Covey is best known for is his statement, “Begin with the end in mind.”
 That’s not a bad way to approach your marriage.
-And the beginning of the year is a perfect time to leverage that perspective.
+And the beginning of the year is a perfect time to focus on that perspective.

 Imagine you’re at your own funeral some day in the future.
 Your spouse has outlived you, and your spouse is standing up to say a few words.
 How will your spouse remember you?
 What do you hope they will say about you?
 That can be a rather sobering thing to imagine.